In case of emergency, students should call 911 from their cell phone or 9-911 from a campus phone.

 - There are no charges for clinic visits a the Health Center.Students can make appointments to see a nurse practitioner, physician’s assistant, or local physician Monday through Friday of each week we are in session.
 Appointments are usually accommodated within 24-48 hours.
 Our RN staff manages weekend visits, and a local physician is always on call.

-- Allergy shots, lab tests, physical and gynecological exams, and an orthopedic clinic are also available on campus by appointment.
+- Lab tests, physical and gynecological exams, and an orthopedic clinic are also available on campus by appointment.

 - There are no charges for clinic visits at our center for Integrative Wellbeing Services in Pond House.